Special Services and Opportunities

 New Student & Family Programs

 New Student Orientation is designed to make the transition to A&M-Commerce a smooth and enjoyable experience by addressing the common needs of incoming students.
-New Student Orientation is designed to provide first-year and transfer students with the opportunity to become familiar with the campus services, meet faculty, staff, and current students, learn about campus activities and organizations, receive academic advising, and register for classes.
+New Student Orientation is designed to provide first-year and transfer students with the opportunity to become familiar with campus services, meet faculty, staff, and current students, learn about campus activities and organizations, receive academic advising, and register for classes.
 New Student Orientation is a mandatory step for all new undergraduate students.
 New Student Orientation is an important step in becoming a part of the A&M-Commerce family.
-There is a $100 Student Orientation Fee for Freshmen and Transfer Students.
-This fee will be posted to the student’s account upon completion of New Student Orientation requirement.
-If the student receives financial aid, scholarship, or other financial assistance funds, these may assist in covering the fee, otherwise the student is responsible for payment of the fee.
+There is a $100 Student Orientation Fee for freshmen and transfer Students.
+This fee will be posted to the student’s account upon completion of the New Student Orientation requirement.
+If the student receives financial aid, scholarships, or other financial assistance funds, these may assist in covering the fee, otherwise the student is responsible for payment of the fee.